IDA CONFERENCE 2018

 Professor Herbert Golder, Boston University, “The Evolution of Reading”

-Mr. Patrick Whittington, Whittington Press, “Wood Block Printing”
+Mr. Patrick Randle, Whittington Press, “Wood Block Printing”

 Mr. Benjamin Maggs, Maggs Bros.
 Ltd., “AJA Symons and the First Editions Club”